-Jessica Goudeau is a writer, editor, and academic.
-Her writing has appeared in the Washington Post, Vox.com, Muftah, Image Journal, Geez, and Poetry Daily, among other places.
-She tweets as @jessica_goudeau and has a Facebook writer page.
-(If you want to get in touch, send a message there.)
+Jessica Goudeau is a writer, scholar, entrepreneur, teacher, and editor.
+Her writing has appeared in The Atlantic, Washington Post, Teen Vogue, Huffington Post, Vox, Muftah, Image Journal, and Poetry Daily, among other places (see her Selected Publications page).
+She tweets as @jessica_goudeau and is on Facebook.
+She is represented by Mackenzie Brady Watson.

-In case anyone is interested in other aspects of Jessica’s terribly eclectic career, here are some more details: once Jessica worked as an associate editor for the Dictionary of Literary Biography, where she went through the Kafka-esque experience of trying to find rare Portuguese-language books at the Biblioteca Nacional de Chile, where books are organized by size (and there are an amazing amount of 17th century French maritime books, all surprisingly small).
-She was also an associate editor at Texas Studies in Literature and Language (still one of her favorite jobs) and got read fascinating articles on a variety of literature.
+Her career has always been eclectic: she worked as an associate editor for the Dictionary of Literary Biography and she went through the Kafka-esque experience of trying to find rare Portuguese-language books at the Biblioteca Nacional de Chile, where books are organized by size (there are an amazing amount of 17th century French maritime books, all surprisingly small).
+She was also an associate editor at Texas Studies in Literature and Language (still one of her favorite jobs) and got to read fascinating articles on a variety of literature.
 Her dissertation examined issues of representations in mid-twentieth century inter-American poetry, particularly the way the poet Elizabeth Bishop wrote about Brazil.
 The six people who read it all agree it is the best dissertation on Elizabeth Bishop in Brazil that has been written in the last five years (or at least, one of three–it’s a toss-up).
-Occasionally Jessica still writes academic things, but increasingly rarely, though she still finds translating poetry relaxing (the way some people love Scrabble).
-She does that as often as she can.
+Occasionally Jessica still writes academic things, but increasingly rarely, though she still finds translating poetry relaxing, the way some people love crossword puzzles.

 Jessica took several years to travel before getting her PhD, which she recommends to all of her students: Jessica and Jonathan lived abroad for years in Thailand, Brazil, and Chile, among other places.
-She speaks Portuguese and Spanish (and mixes the two in a nice blend of Portunhol).
-She’ll tell you she also speaks a little Thai and several phrases in various Burmese dialects, but she can’t help you do much more than order good food occasionally.
+She speaks Portuguese and Spanish (and mixes the two in a nice blend of Portuñol).
+She’ll tell you she also speaks a little Thai and several phrases in various Burmese dialects, but really she can’t do much more than help you order good food or ask where the bathroom is.
 Once she bought some French CDs, which totally counts as “about to learn French.”
-She lives in Austin with Jonathan, their three brilliant, hilarious, and ever-delightful daughters, and a recalcitrant puppy.
+She lives in Austin with Jonathan, their three brilliant and hilarious daughters, and a recalcitrant dog named Roux.
 (Headshot by Joel Goudeau.)